GabrielTeixeiraC/Operations-on-Dinamically-Alocated-Matrices/README.md

     '-l' Sets whether all memory accesses made by the leMemLog and escreveMemLog functions should be recorded in the performance log file.

-    '-p <file>' Sets the file path where performance logs will be printed (optional)
+    '-p <file>' Sets the file path where performance logs will be printed

 ## Example:
 ### Addition